Cellular data is a popular choice for RVers and boaters for online mobile connectivity.

 - They have a good amount of complex software installed inside them to allow them to function as a router and create a hotspot.
 Newer ones seem to be better, but some of the older models were quite buggy.

-- Their WiFi range will reach most areas of typical sized RVs and sometimes outside, but there is limited range as the WiFi antennas just aren't overly strong.
+- Their WiFi range will reach most areas of typical sized RVs and boats and sometimes outside, but there is limited range as the WiFi antennas just aren't overly strong.
 This solution isn't optimal for those who want a solid signal further away than the size of a moderate household room.

 - Check your cellular data plan carefully, some carriers will allow these devices to be added to an "unlimited" data plan - but actually place data caps on the plan.